Kellieys/sqa_cw3/README.md

 ### 3.1 Unit Testing
 #### 3.1.1 Functional and Structure (White Box)

-<h4> The unit testing concerns with the correctness of individual function and module.
-In this flight project the unit testing will focuses on three levels:</h4>
+<p> The unit testing concerns with the correctness of individual function and module.
+In this flight project the unit testing will focuses on three levels:</p>

 #### Input functions:
 * Origin